codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 OpenJDK Runtime Environment (build 1.8.0_222-8u222-b10-1ubuntu1~18.04.1-b10) OpenJDK 64-Bit Server VM (build 25.222-b10, mixed mode)
 ```

-So we have java node in our each server.
+We have java installed on each of our server.

 * Disable RAM Swap.